 Provide what is necessary for self-sustaining solutions with a planned exit of three to five years from project inception

 The Teach People organization is an Iowa and United States 501(c)3 structure.
-We exist to enable people in emerging countries choice, autonomy and sustainable solution opportunities for themselves, their families and communities by focusing on the six fundamental needs of people.
+We exist to enable people in emerging countries choice, autonomy and sustainable solution opportunities for themselves, their families and communities by focusing on the seven fundamental needs of people.

 When water, food, shelter, education, clothing, health and access to internet communications and commerce exist as cultural, community, family and individual assumptions, people are free to focus on other facets of life such as advanced self-improvement, hobbies, travel, cultural development, civic participation and international relations.
 When these fundamental components of life are not available, people are forced to exist uniquely in pursuit of these items leaving little to no time, effort or energy for anything else.